Brad Hogg: International career

 In 1996, he was selected in the Australian team to tour India as a replacement for Warne who was injured.
 He made his Test debut against India in Delhi, taking 1/69 and making 1 and 4.
 He also played seven One Day International matches.
 However, the belief at the time was that he was merely a place-holder for Warne and he was discarded from the international squad for some time.
 Hogg was also in and out of the Western Australian squad for the next few years as he struggled for form.
 Hogg was absent from the international scene until called up to replace Warne during the 2002–03 VB Series (an annual tri-nations one day tournament in Australia) after Warne injured his shoulder.
-However, Warne then tested positive to a banned diuretic in a pre-World Cup drugs test, leaving Hogg to play as Australia's specialist spinner in Australia's Cup winning side and filled that role until his own retirement, this was due to Warne's retirement from the one day game.
+However, Warne then tested positive to a banned diuretic in a pre-World Cup drugs test, leaving Hogg to play as Australia's specialist spinner in Australia's Cup winning team and filled that role until his own retirement, this was due to Warne's retirement from the one day game.

 Hogg was recalled to the Australian Test team to tour the West Indies in April 2003, where he played two matches.
 The gap of 78 games between his Test appearances is the equal-longest such run for an Australian.
 He also played against Zimbabwe at the SCG later that year, but was upstaged by part-time slow left-arm wrist-spin Simon Katich, who took 6/90 for the match (Hogg took 3/119).
 He was left out of the Test team in 2004 but remained in the national one day team as the preferred spinner to Stuart MacGill.
-In 2005–06, he became a one-day only player with Western Australian selectors preferring to play young spinner Beau Casson ahead of Hogg in the state's Pura Cup side.
-However, with Casson's move to New South Wales in 2006–07, Hogg regained his place in the first-class side.
+In 2005–06, he became a one-day only player with Western Australian selectors preferring to play young spinner Beau Casson ahead of Hogg in the state's Pura Cup team.
+However, with Casson's move to New South Wales in 2006–07, Hogg regained his place in the first-class team.
 In 2007–08, after a four-year layoff, Hogg was recalled to Test cricket to play against India after Stuart MacGill had to withdraw from the team due to suffering from carpal tunnel syndrome in his bowling hand.